-End-of-life photography became interesting to me early on.
+End-of-life photography became interesting to me early on in my photographic journey.
 Death is a part of life, yet it remains one of the most taboo topics in our society.
 I’ve always been intrigued by death, and through the art of photojournalism, I’ve explored and understood the many aspects of death: from the grieving process to the cultural traditions and rituals surrounding death to various forms of interment.
+The images that follow earned me the wonderful honor of being named one of Photolucida’s Critical Mass Top 50 Photographers in 2016.
+I, however, gained much more than that title through this intense personal undertaking.
+I found a chosen family who helped me usher in mine at the end of one of their own.

 When I learned that our midwife, Ray Spooner, who helped me birth my firstborn child, Ellis, was diagnosed with ALS, I started following his story via social media.